CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/CKLS.md

 ## Workstation requirements

-CrossKnowledge LMS is a web-based application needing the following environment to run properly:
+CrossKnowledge Learning Suite is a web-based application needing the following environment to run properly:

 Screen resolution|1024*768
 Sound card|Recommended (speakers/headphones are required for most content)